Matilda of Tuscany: Court culture and rulership

 Matilda regularly sought the advice of learned lawyers when making court decisions.
 A large number of legal advisors are named in their documents.
-There are 42 causidici, 29 iudices sacri palatii, 44 iudices, 8 legis doctores and 42 advocati.
+There are 42 causidici, 29 iudices sacri palatii, 44 iudices, 8 legis doctores, and 42 advocati.
 According to historian Elke Goez, Matilda's court can be described as "a focal point for the use of learned jurists in the case law by lay princes".
 Matilda encouraged these scholars and drew them to her court.
 According to Goez, the administration of justice was not a scholarly end in itself, but served to increase the efficiency of rulership.
-Goez sees a legitimation deficit as the most important trigger for the Margravine's intensive administration of justice, since Matilda was never formally enfeoffed by the king.
+Goez sees a legitimation deficit as the most important trigger for the Margravine's intensive administration of justice, since Matilda was never formally invested by the king.
 In Tuscany in particular, an intensive administration of justice can be documented with almost 30 placitum.
 Matilda's involvement in the founding of the Bolognese School of Law, which has been suspected again and again, is viewed by Elke Goez as unlikely.
 According to chronicler Burchard of Ursperg, the alleged founder of this school, Irnerius, produced an authentic text of the Roman legal sources on behalf of Margravine Matilda.
 According to historian Johannes Fried, this can at best affect the referring to the Vulgate version of the Digest, and even that is considered unlikely.
 The role of this scholar in Matilda's environment is controversial.
 According to historian Wulf Eckart Voss, Irnerius had been a legal advisor since 1100.
-In an analysis of the documentary mentions, however, Gundula Grebner came to the conclusion that this scholar should not be classified in the circle of Matilda, but in Henry V's.
+In an analysis of the documentary mentions, however, Gundula Grebner came to the conclusion that this scholar should not be classified in the circle of Matilda, but in that of Henry V.

-Until well into the 14th century, medieval rule was exercised through Itinerant court practice.
+Until well into the fourteenth century, medieval rule was exercised through itinerant court practice.
 There was neither a capital nor did the rulers of the House of Canossa have a preferred place of residence.
 Rule in the High Middle Ages was based on presence.
-Matilda's domains comprised most of what is now the dual province of Emilia-Romagna and part of Tuscany.
+Matilda's domains comprised most of what is now the dual region of Emilia-Romagna and part of Tuscany.
 She traveled in her domains in all seasons, and was never alone in this.
-There were always a number of advisors, clergy and armed men in their vicinity that could not be precisely estimated.
+There were always a number of advisors, clergy, and armed men in their vicinity that could not be precisely estimated.
 She maintained a special relationship of trust with Bishop Anselm of Lucca, who was her closest advisor until his death in May 1086.
 In the later years of her life, cardinal legates often stayed in her vicinity.
-They arranged for communication with the Pope.
+They arranged for communication with the pope.
 The Margravine had a close relationship with the cardinal legates Bernard degli Uberti and Bonsignore of Reggio.
-In view of the rigors of travel domination, according to Elke Goez's judgment, she must have been athletic, persistent and capable.
+In view of the rigors of travel domination, according to Elke Goez's judgment, she must have been athletic, persistent, and capable.
 The distant possessions brought a considerable administrative burden and were often threatened with takeover by rivals.
-Therefore Matilda had to count on local confidants, in whose recruitment she was supported by Pope Gregory VII.
+Therefore, Matilda had to count on local confidants, in whose recruitment she was supported by Pope Gregory VII.